donutrj/verdigris2/content/Characters/Building Blocks.md

 As characters push themselves they'll inevitably learn new skills.
 A once-farmer that spend their days breaking into the homes of the elite will likely be a better lock-pick one year in than on the first day.

 During play when a test aligns with a skill, the player will roll an extra die to represent their proficiency.
 Read more about learning skills here. #edit
 # Wounds & Hit Points
 When characters take damage, they reduce their hit points (HP) by the corresponding amount.
 When damage is severe or their HP is reduced to zero they take a wound. [[Combat#Damage|Learn more in the combat section]].
+# Inventory
+A character's inventory is broken down into three subsections: Hands, Belt, and Pack.
+A character is currently holding whatever is in their hands.
+What's in the belt is easily accessible, in combat there is no action required to grab something from the belt.
+What is on your belt can easily be seen by passerbys.
+The pack is the largest of the three sections, and is whatever is in there is hidden, and requires a turn to access in combat.